 3. It isn't now or never

-Somerset's Sader points out that you can save up your medical receipts and claim them when you need the money -- even years later.
-In the meantime, the money sits in your HSA and grows tax free.
+You can save your medical receipts and claim them when you need the money — even years later.
+In the meantime, the money sits in your HSA and grows tax-free.

 4. Medicare and HSAs don't always mix